Summer New Zealand Fixed Interest

 What are we thinking about the future?

-The fund’s gross yield to maturity, calculated as the weighted-average gross yield of all securities in the portfolio, was around 4.45% and the weighted-average portfolio credit quality was AA- (where a security does not have an external credit rating we have assigned an internal credit rating based on our assessment).
+The fund’s gross yield to maturity, calculated as the weighted-average gross yield of all securities in the portfolio, was around 4.40% and the weighted-average portfolio credit quality was AA- (where a security does not have an external credit rating, we have assigned an internal credit rating based on our assessment.
+We use the lowest available credit rating for New Zealand Government bonds, Fitch’s AA+).

-Our investment strategy is to continue to accumulate New Zealand Government bonds while rationing capital to short-dated non-Government securities.
-Corporate bond spreads, roughly the difference in price between a Government security and its non-Government equivalent, are simply too tight, in our view.
-At around long-term averages and do not appropriately reflect the risks of the current economic cycle.
+Our investment strategy is to continue to accumulate New Zealand Government bonds while rationing capital to short-dated or preferred non-Government securities.
+Corporate bond spreads, roughly the difference in yield between a Government security and its non-Government equivalent, are simply too tight, in our view.
+At around long-term averages, these spreads do not appropriately reflect the risks of the current economic cycle, in our view.

 This is not a recommendation to buy or sell any financial product and does not take your personal circumstances into account.
 All opinions reflect our judgement on the date of communication and may change without notice.
 Past performance is not a reliable guide to future performance.
 We recommend you take financial advice before making investment decisions.
 We have prepared this web page in good faith based on information obtained from other sources, but we do not guarantee the accuracy of that information.
 We do not make any representation or warranty (express or implied) that this web page is accurate, complete, or current and to the maximum extent permitted by law disclaim any liability for loss which may be incurred by any person relying on this web page.